Possibly the Worst Business Meeting Ever

-It is if you check your route on GoogleMaps and pick somewhere easy and obvious.
+It is definitely possible if you check your route on GoogleMaps and pick somewhere easy and obvious.

-In this case, the obvious place was Tibshelf Services on the M1.
-Why ?
-Because there appeared to be a cache, and that cache appeared to be easily accessible from the car park, and in a location that would not involve muck.
+At Tibshelf there appeared to be a cache.
+That cache appeared to be easily accessible from the car park.
+And it appeared to be in a location that would not involve muck.

 So I found the cache whilst wandering around with a coffee at breakfast time, having left home at 6:30am on a trip to Leeds.
 The cache in question is, of course, Motorway Mayhem M1 Tibshelf Services.
 It was exactly where the hint says, and it is possible to find it without a GPS if you read the hint.
 There are CCTV cameras nearby though.